The Second Amendment and Guns, Part I

 Looking for Part II?
 Click Here.

-The Supreme Court changed a long-standing judicial position about the Second Amendment and guns ten years ago in District of Columbia v.
+The Supreme Court changed its two-hundred-year-old position about the Second Amendment and guns just over ten years ago in District of Columbia v.
 Heller (2008).
-The Court held that a series of District of Columbia ordinances banning hand guns as a practical matter violated the Second Amendment.
+The Court held that District of Columbia ordinances banning hand guns violated the Second Amendment’s right to keep and bear arms for self -defense in the home.

-The Court’s 5-4 decision reversed the position in place since the 1790s that limited Second Amendment protection to a collective right of the states, for example, to maintain state militias.
-The Court extended the Amendments’ protection to an individual right to possess firearms unrelated to militia use, at least to the extent necessary for -defense in the home by law-abiding citizens using weapons in common use at the time, in this case handguns.
+The Court’s 5-4 decision reversed its position held since the 1790s.
+Its long standing view limited Second Amendment protection to a collective right of the states, for example, to maintain state militias.
+But the Court in Heller for the first time extended the Amendment’s protection to a limited individual right to possess firearms unrelated to militia use.
+In this case, the Court extended Second Amendment protection to self defense in the home by law-abiding citizens if using weapons in common use at the time, in this case handguns.

 The starting place for analysis is the Constitution.
 The Second Amendment states: